 - Chemistry & Physics: Elements and Forces of the World

-Only the first four courses are available thus far.
-However, those should provide plenty to work with for at least two years, and the rest of the series should be available well before you've completed the first four courses.
+Only the first five courses are available thus far.
+However, those should provide plenty to work with for more than two years, and the rest of the series should be available well before you've completed the first five courses.

-The courses are all written at about the same level, but Animals and Plants are recommended as the starting place for first and second graders because the subject matter is probably the most accessible for them.
+The courses are all written at about the same level, but the Animals and Plants courses are recommended as the starting place for first and second graders because the subject matter is the most accessible for them.

 For each course, there are two softcover books—a textbook and a workbook, plus an audiobook and streamed videos.

 The full-color textbooks are written by an experienced science teacher, Timothy Polnaszek.
 He writes directly to students, often in a casual, conversational style that works well for reading aloud.
 Because of the level of the writing, I would probably not expect students below fifth grade to read the text entirely on their own.
 The content of the books is also above the introductory level you would expect for first and second graders.
 Both the vocabulary and content seem most appropriate for fourth and fifth grade.
 For example, on page 38 of Plants, it says,